apigee/apijam/Module-1/Labs/Lab 2/README.md

 * Click **Start Trace Session** to begin a trace session.

-* Click **Send** to send a request.
-If your API proxy requires query parameters add them here prior to sending.
+* If you're using the API proxy you built in the [previous Lab](https://github.com/aliceinapiland/apijam/tree/master/Module-1/Labs/Lab%201), add the `/products` resource path to the URL prior to sending a sample API call request.
+Click **Send** to send a request.

 * You should see a successful 2xx response for your API Call (it may take a few seconds for the trace results to appear)